 Secondly, a floor price can also lead to market stagnation.
-People may not want to trade tokens knowing that a high floor price will prevent them from making a profit.
+People may want to avoid trading tokens knowing that a high floor price will prevent them from making a profit.
 You may find yourself witnessing liquidity problems in the market in this scenario.

 Finally, a floor price can also cause market manipulation.
-Sellers may try to sell their tokens at a lower price than they are worth to take advantage of buyers.
+For example, sellers may sell their tokens at a lower price than they are worth to take advantage of buyers.
 This trade can create an unfair playing field and lead to chaos in the market.

 Preventing Floor Price Manipulation in the NFT Market

-To prevent floor price manipulation in the NFT market, learn how one can set a floor price.
-We have already mentioned exchanges, but, in most cases, the auctioneer or a predetermined algorithm sets the floor price.
+Learn how to set a floor price to prevent floor price manipulation in the NFT market.
+We have already mentioned exchanges, but in most cases, the auctioneer or a predetermined algorithm sets the floor price.

-It is also important to note that nothing prevents anyone from adjusting the floor price during an auction.
+It is also important to note that everyone can adjust the floor price during an auction.
 This scenario is relatively frequent, depending on the bidding situation.

 If a bidder wants to buy an NFT below the floor price, the auctioneer may raise it.
 If no bidder gets an NFT over the floor price, the auctioneer may decrease it.
 The operation has the potential to encourage more bidding.

-Though floor prices can come with some risks, they provide many benefits to the NFT market.
+Though floor prices can come with risks, they benefit the NFT market.
 They help ensure buyers get a fair deal, increase liquidity in the market, and discourage speculation.
-In order to prevent floor price manipulation, it is essential to have a clear understanding of how they are determined.
+However, to prevent floor price manipulation, it is essential to understand how they are determined clearly.